mukund109/vow/README.md

   * wrapped_col_indices implementation seems brittle, need a straightforward way of specifying state on server, same with key_cols implementation
     * col should be wrapped even if js is not loaded
   * use $persist and $scroll provided by alpinejs
+  * way to embed table in html
+  * write some blogs with embedded table

 make tables immutable? and cache the f out of them pre-release checklist